Nikhilgup12/AI-Travel-planner/README.md

 # AI Travel Planner

-A modern, AI-powered travel itinerary generator built with React, TypeScript, Vite, shadcn-ui, and Tailwind CSS.
-This application leverages Google Gemini and SerpAPI to create personalized travel plans, including daily itineraries, cost estimates, accommodation suggestions, and real-time flight options.
+A modern, AI-powered travel itinerary generator with a beautiful, responsive, and engaging UI.
+Built with React, TypeScript, Vite, shadcn-ui, and Tailwind CSS.
+This app leverages Google Gemini and SerpAPI to create personalized travel plans, including daily timelines, cost breakdowns, accommodation suggestions, and real-time flight options.

 ---

-## Features
+## ✨ Features

 - **AI-Generated Travel Itineraries**: Get detailed, day-by-day plans tailored to your preferences.
-- **Flight Search Integration**: View real-time flight options and booking links.
+- **Flight Search Integration**: View real-time flight options and booking links (with SerpAPI).
 - **Customizable Preferences**: Input source, destination, dates, budget, interests, and more.
-- **Modern UI/UX**: Responsive, accessible, and visually appealing interface.
+- **Modern, Responsive UI/UX**: Wide, colorful, and visually appealing layout that looks great on all devices.
+- **Interactive Timeline**: Daily itinerary shown as a timeline with icons, highlights, and auto-linking.
+- **Section Cards**: Costs, tips, must-visit places, and more, each in their own colorful, easy-to-read card.
 - **Chat Assistant**: Ask follow-up questions about your itinerary.

 ---

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites
 - [Node.js](https://nodejs.org/) (v18 or higher recommended)